|

 Garth: I'll be right back. [rises, exits]

-glass] This ... this is my ace in the hole here.
+Garth: [returns with a box full of broken coloredglass] This … this is my ace in the hole here.

 Interviewer: Sit down.
 [Garth sits] What do you mean?
-What--?
+What–?

 Garth: Well, I mean...
 See, I'm a glass blower by trade.